joemoceri/google-analytics-service-dotnet/README.md

 # google-analytics-service

-> Service wrapper for Google Analytics Reporting v4 that accepts Metrics and Dimensions and returns a DataTable with the result
+> This is a C# .NET service wrapper for Google Analytics Reporting v4 that accepts Metrics and Dimensions and returns a DataTable with the result.

 * [Overview](#overview)
 * [Install](#install)